Astlaan/electricity-consumption-mix/README.md

 - Put data-cache in blob instead of root/.data_cache.
 Use an environment variable to specify the alternate location (ex. blob) of data cache
 - How will the asynchronous read/writes on the blob work?
 Will it be a problem?

-- Mostrar MWh em vez de MW
 - Meter warning se cache não detetada
 - Change to pipfile
-- UPDATE DESCRIPTIONS OF ADVANCED PATTERN FIELDS IN THE FRONTEND

 - Charting: Select and use custom colors ( https://plotly.com/python/discrete-color/ )